 Supporters of highway projects at the time justified the displacement of residents as an opportunity for urban renewal.
 Some policymakers argued that relocating residents would ultimately lead to better housing conditions for displaced families.
-For example, a survey of housing in Inwood, New Jersey, found that over one-fifth of the 650 housing units required significant repairs or were deemed uninhabitable (Grutzner, 1957).
+Connolly (2014) notes how deplorable living conditions in Overtown, Miami, were prior to the construction of Interstate 95.
+The construction of Interstate 95 would then "launch otherwise contained Black folk into the suburbs" (Connolly, 2014, p.
+282-283).
 However, this vision of improved living conditions failed to materialize in practice, as many residents were left with few alternatives after being displaced.

-The first bill to allocate funds for relocation assistance was the Highway Act of 1962.10 The Act, which came into effect in July 1965, provided a maximum of \$200 for residential moves and \$3,000 for business relocations.
+The first bill to allocate funds for relocation assistance was the Highway Act of 1962.
+The Act, which came into effect in July 1965, provided a maximum of \$200 for residential moves and \$3,000 for business relocations.
 The legislation mandated that transportation projects receiving federal aid must provide support to secure relocation housing for those displaced by road construction (Archer, 2020).
 However, by the time relocation assistance was integrated into highway construction, much of the damage had already been inflicted.
 Most urban interstates had been built before housing support became part of highway construction policy.

 Albeit late, the assistance provided by the 1962 Act fell short of the needs of displaced individuals.
 It was not until 1965, almost a decade after the 1956 Federal Highway Act, that the Federal Government required advanced housing relocation for families and businesses displaced by highway construction.
 By 1967, only 33 states had authorized the payment of relocation costs (US DoT, 1970).
 As Rose and Mohl (2012) note: "during most of the expressway-building era, little was done to link the Interstate highway program with public or private housing construction or even with relocation assistance for displaced families, businesses, or community institutions such as churches and schools."
 In that line, the Highway Research Board (1967) notes that a small fraction of relocated families found a new home with agency aid.
 Among the nearly fifty thousand individuals displaced between April 1965 and October 1966, only 37% sought advisory assistance, and a mere 15% were relocated due to this assistance.
 Also, the average payment made to displaced households was \$110, which was insufficient to cover the costs of moving (Highway Research Board, 1967).
 In addition, the communities affected by highway construction were not given any support to rebuild.
-The first Federal plan to allocate funds for households and communities affected by their proximity to highways came only under the Biden presidency, more than sixty years after the 1956 Federal Highway (117th Congress, 2022).11 In sum, up until recent years, assistance for relocation has been scarce, and even when it was available, it did not give enough support to affected households.
+The first Federal plan to allocate funds for households and communities affected by their proximity to highways came only under the Biden presidency, more than sixty years after the 1956 Federal Highway (117th Congress, 2022).
+10 In sum, up until recent years, assistance for relocation has been scarce, and even when it was available, it did not give enough support to affected households.